custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

-# Changes in 1.3.1
+# Changes in 1.4.0

-- Fix for Qingping CGPR1 Motion & Ambient Light Sensor (fix for #306)
+- Add support for ATC firmware v2.9 and above.

 {% endif %}